-Yarmouth is one of my favourite places, not least because the fierce memory of it paints bright and hot colours, the clamour of the Pleasure Beach, the squawks of visitors on rides and gulls, the chitter and crash of machines against the quiet hiss of the sea on the old beach that between the poop bags and plastic bottles has seen some history.
-If you are local born and raised, or grew up on the edges of the German Sea, Yarmouth was a treat a day playing tuppenny push in the arcades or not winning cheap wristwatches with hoops, bumper cars and the Scenic Railway.
+Yarmouth is one of my favourite places, not least because the fierce memory of childhood it paints in bright and hot colours.
+The clamour of the Pleasure Beach, the squawks of visitors on rides and gulls in the air, the chitter and crash of entry-level gambling addiction against the quiet hiss of the sea on the old beach which between the poop bags and plastic bottles has seen some history.
+If you are local born and raised, or grew up on the edges of the German Sea, Yarmouth was a treat, a day playing tuppenny push in the arcades or not winning cheap wristwatches with hoops, the burnt ozone of the bumper cars and the rickety wood of the Scenic Railway.
 Heat and tarmac, spun sugar and sand.

-The people thin outpast the noise and colour of the amusements.
+The people thin out past the noise and colour of the amusements.
 There’s just rows of cars parked against the dunes, drinks cans rolling in the wind.
 The Pleasure Beach loses its grip in the scrubs and marrams of the Denes, petering out to light industrial towards the port.
 Here the sand is winning, ridged up by tide and wind slapping against cheap brick and preformed concrete, the cheap charm dissipating into something different, the stunted tower of the power plant, listless side roads with salt busted brick and relentless factory facades grown up on the shifting spine of land between the river and the sea.

 And so in 1819 this thing grows out of the sandy subsoils on some grassland to the South of town.
 It cost £10,000 in private donations, which in today’s money is somewhere in the region of three-quarters of a million pounds.
-This is a measure of the value Norfolk takes in the man, a man grew up and was educated in the county from a family whose surnames are familiar and have some resonance through the county and the country, the Sucklings, and the Walpoles.
+This is a measure of the value Norfolk takes in the man, one who grew up and was educated in the county from a family whose surnames are familiar and have some resonance through the county and the country, the Sucklings, and the Walpoles.
 The Nelson family whilst moderately well to do or moderately properous, became far better known because of him.

 And what of James Sharman, the man who carried him below deck.
-It appears he was press ganged into the Navy in the 1899 aged 14 whilst working in the Wrestlers Inn.
-He served under nelson and Hardy and continued to serve after Nelson died.
-He was eventually invalided out of the Navy and at Hardy’s suggestion made the keeper of the monument; living in a small cottage built nearby in the dunes.
+It appears he was press ganged into the Navy in the 1899 aged 14 while working at the Wrestlers Inn.
+He served under Nelson and Hardy and continued to serve after Nelson died.
+He was eventually invalided out of the Navy and at Hardy’s suggestion made the keeper of the monument; lived in a small cottage built nearby in the dunes.
 A small amount of pixel-digging reveals his children and grandchildren all carried Nelson as a middle name.